Athletics: Bahamas end U.S. 4x400 dominance

 LONDON (Reuters) - America’s 28-year domination of the men’s Olympic 4x400 meters relay ended in thrilling fashion on Friday when the Bahamas overhauled them to snatch gold in a pulsating final leg.

-Chris Brown, Demetrius Pinder, Michael Mathieu and Ramon Miller sped home in a Bahamian record time of 2 minutes 56.72 seconds, Miller passing American Angelo Taylor to huge roars from the crowd with just 50 meters left.
+Chris Brown, Demetrius Pinder, Michael Mathieu and Ramon Miller sped home in a Bahamian record time of 2 minutes 56.72 seconds, Miller passing American Angelo Taylor with just 50 meters left to huge roars from the crowd.

-“Miller had a phenomenal leg.
-I really feel bad for these guys (team mates).
-I really didn’t hold up the tradition,” Taylor, who had been handed a lead of a couple of meters going into the last leg, told reporters.

 Bryshon Nellum, Joshua Mance, Tony McQuay and Taylor claimed silver for the U.S. with a season’s best time of 2:57.05, ending a run of seven successive golds in the event.

-“No matter how small an axe, you can always bring down a big tree.
-We are a little axe and America is a giant tree, but we have done it,” the Bahamas’ Brown told reporters.
+“It is great, we finally got the gold over the U.S.,” the Bahamas’ Mathieu said.
+“The streak is finally gone, we finally got them.”

-Trinidad and Tobago’s Lalonde Gordon, Jarrin Solomon, Ade Alleyne-Forte and Deon Lendore won bronze with hosts Britain just outside the medals in fourth after poor changeovers left them with too much to do.
+Trinidad and Tobago’s Lalonde Gordon, Jarrin Solomon, Ade Alleyne-Forte and Deon Lendore won bronze with hosts Britain just outside the medals in fourth.

-South Africa, who had double-amputee Oscar Pistorius running the fourth leg of the race, finished eighth having got to the final on appeal after a collision caused by Kenya’s Vincent Mumo Kiilu ended their qualifying heat.

-Kenya’s disqualification also robbed the final of the planned appearance of David Rudisha, who sprinted to 800 meters gold in a new world record time of one minute 40.91 on Thursday.

-They did not win in 1972 because they withdrew from the competition, or in 1980 when they boycotted the Moscow Games.

-The U.S. took gold in 2000 in Sydney but victory was eventually awarded to Nigeria after one of America’s sprinters in the race Antonio Pettigrew admitted to doping offences.

-The U.S. had beaten the Bahamas in Beijing in 2008 to take gold in an Olympic record time of 2 minutes 55.39 seconds - the second fastest performance ever - but were much weaker in London and had already been edged out by the Bahamas in the heats.
+The U.S. had finished ahead of the Bahamas in Beijing four years ago to take gold in an Olympic record time of 2 minutes 55.39 seconds - the second fastest performance ever - but their team in London was much weaker.

 American 2008 Olympic 400m champion LaShawn Merritt, a first-choice relay option, injured his hamstring moments into his title defense on Saturday and pulled out of the Games, while Manteo Mitchell suffered a broken leg during the relay heats.